MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-And use that button in the template:
+And add a button to use that method in the template:

 ```html
 <p>